 So what’s this dark deliciousness all about?
-I’m sure you’re doubtful that this chocolate treat can actually have benefits?
-But it’s loaded with goodness.
-Sticky medjool dates, walnuts, dark chocolate and …… matcha green tea.
-A no-bake, healthy matcha date fudge that comes together in a matter of minutes.
+It’s healthy, delicious and packed with good-for-you ingredients.
+Sticky medjool dates, walnuts, dark chocolate and matcha green tea.
+A no-bake matcha date fudge recipe that comes together in minutes.

 Dates are a staple in my kitchen.
 I love these sticky fruits as a snack or with Greek yoghurt, nuts and a drizzle of honey.
 Off-hand, I can think of at least a dozen other uses for this versatile Middle Eastern delicacy.
 This fudgy chocolate banana bread gets a big thumbs up, as do our favourite bliss balls.

-Fudge as we know it, has a scandalous reputation.
-Understandably.
+Fudge as we know it, has a rather scandalous reputation.
 Two tins of condensed milk, half a block of butter and enough sugar to make Jamie Oliver squirm!
-This is the type of fudge I grew up on and possibly where my sweet tooth started.
+This is the type of fudge I grew up on and possibly where my sweet tooth was nurtured.
 I’m happy to say that this healthy fudge is a great alternative.
-I’ve used ginger in this recipe, which is optional, but it lends a sweet heat that works so well with dark chocolate.
+I’ve used ginger in this recipe, which is optional, but it lends a mild sweet heat that works so well with dark chocolate.

 Matcha date fudge